-If you experience excessive sweating, or hyperhidrosis, you're one of the 2-3% of people who sweat up to 10 times more than people without the condition.
+If you experience excessive sweating, called hyperhidrosis, you’re one of the 2-3% of people who sweat up to 10 times more than people without the condition.
 It can help to keep a symptom diary, including foods and drinks consumed, to identify the things that make you sweat heavily.
-Then avoid the sweating triggers you've identified.
-Common ones include alcohol and spicy food, such as curries or hot peppers.
+Then avoid the sweating triggers you’ve identified.
+Common ones include alcohol and spicy food, such as curries and hot peppers.

 Bathe with care

 When bacteria mix with sweat, they cause odour.
 Bathe or shower daily, but not with products based on soap, which can make things worse.
 The Hyperhidrosis UK support group recommends using a special emollient wash available from pharmacies.
 Dry off completely, since bacteria and germs thrive in dampness.